grahamethompson/require-dev/README.md

 # GovCMS "require-dev" composer package.

 This package provides a similar function to [webflo/drupal-core-require-dev](https://github.com/webflo/drupal-core-require-dev).
 For GovCMS it centralises a standard list of testing and related tooling.
-To use this.

-You can use `satas.govcms.gov.au` as a repository source, and then
+To use this, you can use `satis.govcms.gov.au` as a repository source, and then:

 ```
-composer require --dev govcms/require-dev ~0
+composer require --dev govcms/require-dev ~1
 ```